 Here is a complete list of the ferias or street fairs in Buenos Aires that we recommend.
 Note the times and days.

-Other fairs you should consider visiting are the San Telmo fair on Sunday which mainly displays antiques, but also has a strong showing of street performers, tango dancers, artisans and an indoor flea market.
+Other fairs you should consider visiting are the San Telmo fair on Sunday which focuses on antiques, but also has a strong showing of street performers, tango dancers and artisans.
 Also the Mataderos fair on Saturday and Sunday is an off the beaten path fair.
 It has a tendency to feel a bit more “local” and is light on tourists especially compared to the San Telmo fair.
 Be careful in this area at dusk and night hours.
 Also, double check to make sure the fair is open, it closes during the hot summer months.

 Last, but not least- going out.